canghel/placenta/docs/README.md

 *   Intel Xeon Processor (10M Cache, 3.50 Ghz) CentOS 6.5 64bit with NVIDIA GeForce GTX 1080 GPU.

-*   Training required 5.5 hours, but once trained the testing time was minimal (1m 32 s for all 2764 test images)
+*   Training required 8 hours, but once trained the testing time was minimal (4m 15 s for all  7124 overlapping 265 $\times$ 256 cropped test images)

 For plotting, we used

-* !!!!!!!!!!!!!!!!!!!
-(BPG here)
+*    R version 3.3.3 (2017-03-06) and the [Boutros Lab plotting general](labs.oicr.on.ca/Boutros-lab/software/bpg) 5.3.4 package.

 ## Authors